The Best Document Management System for the Paperless Office or Personal Use

-If you compare document management software offerings, you'll find that the vast majority of the document management software suites, applications, and packages use a database these days that we sometimes get trapped in the mindset that a database is a requirement for document management.
+If you compare document management software offerings, you'll find that the vast majority of the document management software suites, applications, and packages use a database.
+As a result, we sometimes get trapped in the mindset that a database is a requirement for document management.
 It's not.
 In fact, not only is a database not a requirement, there are some distinct disadvantages to using one.

 But perhaps the biggest disadvantage to databases: integration options.
 Because your files are locked away in a black box, the only additional programs you can use are the ones that the document management system specifically integrates with ... and those aren't many.
 Do you have a favorite digital photo editor?
 A favorite file utility?
 Do you want to use DropBox or Google Drive to access your files?
 Too bad (see below).
 The vast majority of computer software is not integrated with database-driven DMS systems.
 You're limited to whatever tools the document management system provides.

 In fact, there's only one compelling reason to use a database for document management storage: security restrictions.
 If you need to control who has access to documents on a file-by-file basis (rather than a folder-by-folder basis, which is easy), then you need a database-driven system.
 But that's completely unnecessary for many offices.
 And it will come with much higher costs.

 FileCenter is perhaps the only document management system on the market that uses regular Windows folders for storing your files.
 What are the advantages?
 First of all, that's where your files already are ... there's no need to import anything.
 And should you ever decide to stop using FileCenter, there's nothing to export.
 Additionally, you can leverage the stability of the Windows file system, along with the power of the Windows indexing and document searching tools.
 Sharing files on the network becomes a piece of cake.
 And you are completely unrestricted in what programs and file utilities you can use, the integration options being almost limitless.